Play therapy: Other applications

 Biofeedback (sometimes known as applied psychophysiological feedback) media is more suited to treating a range of anxiety disorders.
 Biofeedback tools are able to measure heart rate, skin moisture, blood flow, and brain activity to ascertain stress levels, with a goal of teaching stress management and relaxation techniques.
 The development of electronic games using this equipment is still in its infancy, and thus few games are on the market.
 The Journey to Wild Divine's developers have asserted that their products are a tool, not a game, though the three instalments contain many game elements.
 Conversely, Freeze Framer's design is reminiscent of an Atari system.
 Three simplistic games are included in Freeze Framer's 2.0 model, using psychophysiological feedback as a controller.
 The effectiveness of both pieces of software saw significant changes in participants' depression levels.
 A biofeedback game initially designed to assist with anxiety symptoms, Relax to Win, was similarly found to have broader treatment applications.
 Extended Attention Span Training (EAST), developed by NASA to gauge the attention of pilots, was remodeled as an ADHD aid.
 Brain waves of participants were monitored during play of commercial video games available on PlayStation, and the difficulty of the games increased as participants' attention waned.
 The efficacy of this treatment is comparable to traditional ADHD intervention.

 Several online-only or mobile games (Re-Mission, Personal Investigator, Treasure Hunt, and Play Attention) have been specifically noted for use in alleviating disorders other than those for anxiety and mood.
 Re-Mission 2 especially targets children, the game having been designed with the knowledge that today's western youth are immersed in digital media.
 Mobile applications for anxiety, depression, relaxation, and other areas of mental health are readily available in the Android Play Store and the Apple App Store.
 The proliferation of laptops, mobile phones, and tablets means one can access these apps at any time, in any place.
 Many of them are low-cost or even free, and the games do not need to be complex to be of benefit.
-Playing a three-minute game of Tetris has the potential to curb a number of cravings, a longer play time could reduce flashback symptoms from posttraumatic stress disorder, and an initial study found that a visual-spatial game such as Tetris or Candy Crush, when played closely following a traumatic event, could be used as a "'therapeutic vaccine" to prevent future flashbacks.
+Playing a three-minute game of Tetris has the potential to curb a number of cravings, a longer play time could reduce flashback symptoms from post-traumatic stress disorder, and an initial study found that a visual-spatial game such as Tetris or Candy Crush, when played closely following a traumatic event, could be used as a "'therapeutic vaccine" to prevent future flashbacks.